Citi Double Cash® Card

 Methodology

-MoneyGeek evaluates credit cards like the Citi Double Cash and Blue Cash Preferred using a tailored scoring system for various use cases.
+MoneyGeek provides in-depth reviews of credit cards like the Citi Double Cash and Blue Cash Preferred using a tailored scoring system for various use cases.
 In this comparison, both cards are assessed based on their performance in the cash back category.
 The largest factors influencing their scores include the effective reward rate and the return on investment for offers.
-For a detailed understanding of our scoring process, you can review our ranking methodology.

 FAQ: Citi Double Cash vs. Blue Cash Preferred